pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/caniuse.md

 ---
 title: Can I Use
-createTime: 2025/03/24 22:10:32
+createTime: 2025/10/08 14:50:55
 icon: streamline:desktop-help
 permalink: /en/guide/markdown/caniuse/
 ---

 ## Overview

-When writing articles, you can embed the support status of [can-i-use](https://caniuse.com/) WEB features across platforms.
+When writing articles, this feature provides the functionality to embed platform support information for WEB features from [can-i-use](https://caniuse.com/).

-This makes it easier to describe the support level of a particular WEB feature.
+This allows for a more intuitive representation of a feature's support level when describing a specific WEB feature.

 ## Configuration

-This feature is not enabled by default.
+This feature is disabled by default.
 You can enable it in the configuration file.

 ```ts title=".vuepress/config.ts"
 export default defineUserConfig({